 - They do not tend to last more than a few seasons – as with most plastics, sunlight gradually degrades them and they become fragile.
 If using them, look for the thicker ones for durability.
 Keep them under cover when not in use – they’ll last longer.

 - Once broken down, it may be challenging to find a way of reusing them so consider the environmental impact at the end of their life if they have to end up in landfill also.

 - If you want to change your current plastic pots for another alternative, consider taking them to your local recycling centre; or donating them to a community garden or local nursery and perhaps swapping for some free plants or cuttings in exchange.

 - Heat up quickly and provide little insulation.

-- Avoid using in full sun but OK to use in shady positions.
+- Avoid using in full sun in hot climates with heat sensitive plants.

 |White Polystyrene (foam) boxes

 (Food grade) – also known as EP or expanded polystyrene boxes